-There are a lot of different types of skills, and, of course, the more relevant and current skills we have, the more versatile and employable we will be.
+There are a lot of different types of skills.
+Of course, the more relevant and effective skills we have, the more versatile and employable we will be.

-- Job Posting Research – Review the qualifications employers included in job postings.
+- Job Posting Research – Review the qualifications employers included in job postings on:

 - Skills Set Definition and Examples

 - Top Computer Coding Skills

 Soft skills are a skill set, which employers value tremendously and that employees need to develop, in order to get hired, meet basic workplace expectations, and succeed in the world of work.
 Some people refer to them as soft skills, but they can also be referred to as foundational skills, employability skills, and essential skills.

 Hard / Technical Skills